antonioscalaunina/pyANTI-FASc/README.md

 1- **Preprocess module**

-This module includes:

-   - A mesh generator that generates input mesh file from a nodes and faces discretization.
+This module includes a mesh generator that generates input mesh file from a nodes and faces discretization.
 A set of pre-computed discretization of the main subducting slabs worldwide is also provided.
 These mesh discretizations are based on [Slab 2.0](https://www.sciencebase.gov/catalog/item/5aa1b00ee4b0b1c392e86467).
 These meshes are composed by triangular elements having sides in a range between 10 and 15 km.
-The available modelled slabs, released with this version of the software is shown [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/sz_slabs/map_of_slabs.png)
+The available modelled slabs, released with this version of the software is shown [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/sz_slabs/map_of_slabs.png).

+On the selected meshes some preliminary processes are performed during the execution of this module, like the computation of the area of the elements, the definition of element-to-element connection and a preliminary estimation of the interdistance between the mesh nodes

 2 - **Rupture areas computation**: